 ● Be Careful About Medicines – Self-medication is also a big no-no. If you are taking medicines for existing medical conditions, be sure to consult your doctor as some medicines might not be suitable for pregnant women.
 You may complete the dosage, or ask your doctor to prescribe alternative medicines that will not affect your pregnancy.

 ● Maintain a Healthy Diet – Don’t forget to eat healthy foods.
 Ensure your diet includes all the nutrients required by your body for a healthy pregnancy and childbirth.
-So, eat fresh fruits, vegetables and drink lots of water.
+So, eat fresh fruits, and vegetables and drink lots of water.